AlynxZhou/hikaru/tutorials/theme.md

 ## `scripts`

 This is theme's scripts.
-If you want to regist some functions, write it here.
+If you want to register some functions, write it here.

 ## `languages`